Etsy is an established global marketplace. And it’s a great place for anyone to try out a small online business with zero risk and zero commitment.

 Head over to their taxonomy index.
 Open up, download, and copy all the listed “node” sitemaps.
 You’ll find many buried categories that have interesting product ideas.

 You will absolutely find an interesting idea in this dataset.
-Ahrefs is $7 for a 7 day free trial.
-SEMRush has a free 14 day trial, so they’d be best for checking a quick idea.
+SEMRush has a free 14 day trial, as does Mangools (which is cheaper long-term), so they’d be best for checking a quick idea.
 I’ll use both for many examples.

 Just drop etsy.com/c/ into the Site Explorer and look at the subfolder.